Zafuan Azeman: Uthai Thani

+Perlis United

+On 2 June 2023, a Malaysia M3 League side Perlis United signed Zafuan Azeman when the Malaysia League 2nd transfer window opened.
+He left Uthai Thani after the club got promoted to Thai League 1.

+Uthai Thani

+In January 2024, Zaquan Azeman signed back with Uthai Thani that currently playing in Thai League 1.
+He joined the team after confirming that he is a Malaysia-Thailand mix blood player and able to qualify to join the first division.

 International career

 Malaysia U-18

 In 2017, Zafuan Azeman got his first international called up for Malaysia U-18.
 With the Malaysia U-18 squad, he made 3 appearances and scored 1 goal with the national team.

 Malaysia U-19

-In 2018, Zafuan was called up for Malaysia U-19 squad for 2018 AFF U-19 Youth Championship on July 2018 and 2018 AFC U-19 Championship on October 2018.
+In 2018, Zafuan was called up for Malaysia U-19 squad for 2018 AFF U-19 Youth Championship in July 2018 and 2018 AFC U-19 Championship in October 2018.
 He made 6 appearances with the team and scored 1 goal for Malaysia U-19.